 You’re probably going to want the blue one with the yellow pen, but we also really like the purple, which is a light metallic hue and looks great.
 Samsung continues to use Gorilla Glass 5 on the front and back.
 The back of the blue and purple models shimmer beautifully, while the black version remains duller.

-We were hoping for an in-screen fingerprint scanner as phones like the Vivo NEX already have this tech.
-It seems we'll have to wait for the Galaxy S10 to get it from Samsung, but the sensor is in a much better place below the cameras rather than next to them as it was on the Note 8.
+We were hoping for an in-screen fingerprint scanner as phones like the Vivo NEX and Galaxy S10, but the sensor is in a much better place below the cameras rather than next to them as it was on the Note 8.
 It’s still a slightly small, fiddly sensor compared to other phones though.

 The Note 9 has those familiar Samsung curves with the so-called Infinity Display, but it has put on weight.
-It's 205g and we generally don't like it when a phone feels like we’re carrying a brick, but there's a good reason for it here, and the phone is slight enough to feel manageable – but this is a two hand phone for most tasks.
+It's 205g and we generally don't like it when a phone feels like we’re carrying a brick, but there's a good reason for it here, and the phone is light enough to feel manageable – but this is a two-hand phone for most tasks.

 At 161.9 x 76.4 x 8.8 mm it’s going to stretch most pockets, but its heft makes it feel totally premium.
 A larger 4000mAh battery, up from 3300mAh, is the main cause for the weight increase.
 If there's something we don't might extra weight for, it's longer battery life.

 The phone feels even more luxurious than the Note 8, with grippier metallic edges to the chassis and a better oleophobic coating to the back of the device meaning noticeably fewer fingerprint smudges though it still gets pretty greasy back there.